Renn-Amm/Devop-HS-2026/aws_deploy/PROMPTS.md

 ## How I Used This Session

-Same approach as previous challenges — formed a view on the moving parts first, then used AI to fill gaps and check assumptions.
+Worked through setting up EC2, fixing SSH key issues, and getting the pipeline to deploy the binary.
+Used AI to debug specific errors rather than to generate the whole solution.

 ---

-## AWS Setup

-I had not used EC2 before so I asked for the minimal setup needed:

-> "What is the minimum AWS setup to get a t2.micro running and reachable
-> on port 4444 — I don't need anything production-grade, just enough for
-> the challenge?"

-AI walked through: Launch instance with Ubuntu 22.04, t2.micro, generate key pair, add inbound rules for tcp/22 and tcp/4444.
-The key insight was that AWS Security Groups default to deny all inbound — you have to explicitly open every port you want reachable.
+## SSH Key Issues

+The .pem file kept failing with `error in libcrypto`.
+I knew it was a key format problem but wasn't sure where it got corrupted.
+I asked:

+> "I'm getting error in libcrypto when SSH tries to load my .pem file
+> — the file exists and has correct permissions.
+What would cause that?"

+AI pointed out to check `wc -l` on the file.
+When I ran it I found the key had been pasted twice — there were two BEGIN/END blocks in the file.
+The second empty block was confusing the crypto library.
+Fixed by opening the file in nano and deleting everything after the first END block.

+The lesson here: always verify `head -1` and `tail -1` after pasting a key.
+A key that looks right visually can still be broken if there are extra lines at the end.

 ---

-## SSH Key in Jenkins
+## Security Group Setup

+I initially opened both port 22 and 4444 to 0.0.0.0/0.
 I asked:

-> "The .pem file from AWS — where does it go in Jenkins and how does
-> the pipeline reference it?"

-AI explained to store it as SSH Username with private key credential, not as a file or secret text.
-The sshUserPrivateKey binding in withCredentials then exposes it as a temp file path the pipeline can pass to ssh -i.
+> "Is opening port 22 to 0.0.0.0/0 actually a problem for this challenge
+> or is it fine since it requires a key pair anyway?"

+AI explained that even with key-based auth, an open :22 is a constant target for automated scanners and brute force attempts.
+Every SSH server exposed to the internet gets hit within minutes.
+The key pair protects against login but not against the noise and log spam from constant probing, and there is always the risk of a future misconfiguration or vulnerability being exploited.

+For this challenge it is acceptable but on a real team you would restrict :22 to your office IP or use AWS Systems Manager Session Manager to eliminate SSH exposure entirely.

 ---

 ## Stretch Task — Instance Tagging

-I tagged the instance with Cohort=CS411-2026 and Owner=Renn-Amm at launch time.
+I added Cohort=CS411-2026 and Owner=Renn-Amm tags to the instance after launch via the Tags tab in the EC2 console.
 I asked:

-> "Why do cloud teams tag every resource at creation rather than adding
+> "Why do cloud teams care about tagging every resource at creation —
-> tags later?"
+> is it just for organization or does it actually matter operationally?"

-AI explained: on a real team, resources without tags become orphaned within weeks.
-No one knows who owns them, which environment they belong to, or whether they are safe to delete.
-Cost allocation also breaks down — you cannot split the AWS bill by team or project without tags.
-Adding tags after the fact requires tracking down the owner first, which often means the resource just stays untagged forever.
+The answer was more concrete than I expected.
+On a real team with dozens of engineers and hundreds of resources, untagged resources become orphaned within weeks.
+No one knows who created them, which project they belong to, or whether they are safe to delete.
+The practical consequences:

+First, cost allocation breaks.
+AWS bills per resource but without tags you cannot split the bill by team, project, or environment.
+A $500 monthly EC2 bill is impossible to attribute without Owner and Environment tags on every instance.

+Second, cleanup becomes guesswork.
+When an engineer leaves or a project ends, untagged resources just sit there running.
+Teams end up paying for instances nobody knows the purpose of because no one wants to be the person who deleted something important.

+Third, security audits get painful.
+If you need to find all production instances or all instances running a particular workload, tags are the only reliable way to do it at scale.
+Without them you are reading through instance names and guessing.

+I decided to add the tags right after launch rather than at creation because the launch page layout made it unclear where the tag section was.
+On a real project I would add tags at creation time in the launch config or Terraform so they are never forgotten.

 ---

-## Security Group Behaviour

-I noticed that a missing SG rule causes a hang rather than connection refused.
-I asked:

-> "Why does a blocked Security Group cause a hang rather than connection
-> refused — shouldn't the host send something back?"
+## Systemd on EC2

+Same pattern as the first deployment challenge — created a dedicated myapp user with no shell, set Restart=on-failure.
+I did not ask the AI about this since I had already worked through it in challenge 2.

+One thing I noticed: on EC2 Ubuntu the default user is ubuntu not laborant like in iximiuz.
+The scp and ssh commands in the Jenkinsfile needed ubuntu@<ip> not laborant@<ip>.
+Small thing but would have caused a permission denied if I had copy-pasted from the previous challenge without checking.

 AI explained: Security Groups drop packets silently at the AWS network layer before they reach the instance.
 The TCP SYN never gets a response